x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/manage-user-access-to-add-ins.md

   Get-App -OrganizationApp | Format-List DisplayName,AppId,Enabled,DefaultStateForUser
   ```

-## Use Exchange PowerShell to limit add-in availability to specific users
+## Use Exchange Online PowerShell to limit add-in availability to specific users

 To limit the availability of an add-in to specific users, you can't use the EAC.
-You can only use the Exchange Management Shell or Exchange Online PowerShell.
+You can only use Exchange Online PowerShell.

 This example limits the LinkedIn add-in with the hypothetical **AppId** value `ac83a9d5-5af2-446f-956a-c583adc94d5e` to the members of the distribution group named Marketing.

 ```
 $a = Get-DistributionGroupMember Marketing